-- 43. In the previous chapters, the vulnerability of young, rural and elderly population has already been discussed.
+- 44. In the previous chapters, the vulnerability of young, rural and elderly population has already been discussed.
 There are a few more groups of population with particularly complex human development challenges: women, persons with disabilities, internally displaced persons and Roma.
-These shallenges need to be particularly addressed to ensure no one is left behind. - 44.
-Gender equality, SDG 5 (Gender Equality), has been established in the law, but inequality persist in employment, earnings, executive power as well as in the perception of the role of women in the Serbian society.
+These challenges need to be particularly addressed to ensure no one is left behind. - 45.
+Gender equality, SDG 5 (Gender Equality), has been established by law, but inequality persist in employment, earnings, executive power as well as in the perception of the role of women in the Serbian society.
 Not only are men more likely to be in employment (see section I.1.2.), but there is a more striking gap between men's and women's earnings.
-In jobs with the same characteristics (education, work experience, profession, industry sector, etc.) women earn about 11% less than men.42 (SDG Target 10.2) In other words, women in Serbia practically work for free as of the 23rd of November onwards (SDG Target 5.1) (SDG Target 8.5).43 - 45.
-Women's organizations are strong and numerous, and they were successful in advocating regulations that increased number of woman in the legislative branch of power (SDG Target 5.5).
+In jobs with the same characteristics (education, work experience, profession, industry sector, etc.) women earn about 11% less than men.
+(SDG Target 10.2) In other words, women in Serbia practically work for free as of the 23rd of November onwards (SDG Target 5.1) (SDG Target 8.5). - 46.
+Women's organizations are strong and numerous, and they were successful in advocating regulations that increased number of women in the legislative branch of power (SDG Target 5.5).
 Number of women in Parliament increased from 12.4% in 2000 to 33% in 2014.
 On the other hand, women are still rarely seen on executive authorities' posts for example, only 5% of mayors/mayoress and presidents of municipalities are women.
-The perception of women in Serbian society is still frequenatly one in the role of future mothers.
+The perception of women in Serbian society is still frequently one in the role of future mothers.
 Particularly worrying form of women's human rights violations is violence against women (SDG Target 5.2).
-"The data show that every other woman in the Republic of Serbia has experienced some form of physical violence (46.1%), and every third a physical assault by some family member (30.6%)."44 - 46.
+"The data show that every other woman in the Republic of Serbia has experienced some form of physical violence (46.1%), and every third a physical assault by some family member (30.6%)." - 47.
 The principles of gender equality in Serbia are quite strongly upheld by the law.
 The Government has adopted Gender Equality National Strategy, and in addition the process of introducing a principle of gender-responsive budgeting into the budgeting process is currently underway (SDG Target 5.c).
-Also, Serbia was the first country outside the European Union which introduced Gender Equality Index.45 - 47.
+Also, Serbia was the first country outside the European Union which introduced Gender Equality Index. - 48.
 Persons with disabilities.
-It is estimated that slightly more than 8% of the population in Serbia have some form of disability46, whereas a disability affects a third of those in the 65+ age group.
-However, there is no single set of records offering data on the basis of which obstacles can be identified and public policies are defined.^{xiv47} And yet, in its latest report on human development, UNDP highlights Serbia as a country which has succeeded in taking positive steps in the inclusion process by way of adopting and implementing pertinent legal regulations.
-The Government of the Republic of Serbia passed the Professional Rehabilitation and Employment of Persons with Disabilities Act in 2009.
-This piece of legislation has established a quota-based employment system obliging companies48 to employ at least one person with disability and additionally one person with disability per every 50 new employees, and its effects should now be studied.
-(SDG Target 8.5) (SDG Target 10.2)
+It is estimated that slightly more than 8% of the population in Serbia have some form of disability, whereas a disability affects a third of those in the 65+ age group.
+However, there is no single set of records offering data on the basis of which obstacles can be identified